PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 I would imagine AWS uses an algorithm which tracks your usage patterns to preemptively and silently increase your quota.

 However, if you're in a situation like us where we need to prescale our infrasturcture in anticipation of a traffic spike, you'll definitely want to make a request beforehand.
-If not, at least for the savings from spot!
+If not, at least for the savings from Spot!

 # Monitoring and Alerting EC2 vCPU Quotas